-Students planning to complete the Humanities Gateway Program in three semesters take four Humanities Gateway courses during the first year (as well as two or three additional non-Gateway courses each semester).
+Students planning to complete the Humanities Gateway Program in two semesters take four Humanities Gateway courses during the first year.

 The required first-year sequence is as follows:

 The two fall courses will focus on the action of those we deem hero and on changing conceptions of the heroic from classical and biblical antiquity to the present day.
 Their theme will be “Heroes and Anti-Heroes: Narratives in Biblical, Classical and Modern Contexts.”
 The two spring courses will focus on literary and philosophical writings that exemplify and also challenge the power of reflection – with particular focus on how the privileging of rational thought has served as both a tool and a weapon in a western tradition.
 Their theme will be “Reason and Its Discontents.”

 Topic Heading: Heroes and Anti-Heroes: Narratives in Biblical, Classical and Modern Contexts